Are you prepared for the flu vaccination programme?

 - Those aged 65 years and over later in the year.
 The flu vaccine may be given to people aged 50 to 64

 - Close contacts of immunocompromised individuals

-- Health and social care staff employed by a registered residential care/nursing home registered domiciliary care provider or a voluntary managed hospice provider
+- Health and social care staff employed by a registered residential care/nursing home registered domiciliary care provider or a voluntarily managed hospice provider

 This expansion of the eligibility criteria comes as the government has secured 30 million doses of the vaccine, double the number administered last year, to reduce pressure on the health and social care system this winter.